Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Explanation: Use the largest lambda with seven non-zeros so you get the smallest stable six-predictor model.
 Drop (Intercept) so the result is just the predictor names.

-Exercise 2: Ridge vs OLS on correlated predictors
+Exercise 2: Ridge vs OLS on heavily correlated predictors

 RExercise 2 starter